SAS: Rogue Heroes

-SAS: Rogue Heroes is a British television historical drama series created by Steven Knight, which depicts the origins of the British Army Special Air Service (SAS) during the Western Desert Campaign of World War II.
-The storyline is a broadly accurate representation of real events, as described by Ben Macintyre in his book of the same name.
+SAS: Rogue Heroes (titled Rogue Heroes in the United States and Australia) is a 2022 British historical drama television series created by Steven Knight that premiered on BBC One on 30 October 2022.
+The first series depicts the origins of the British Army Special Air Service (SAS) during the Western Desert Campaign of World War II.
+The storyline is a broadly accurate representation of real events, as described by Ben Macintyre in his 2016 book of the same name.

-On 4 December 2022, the BBC confirmed that a second series had been commissioned, based upon SAS operations in the European theatre of war.
+In December 2022, it was renewed for a second series that premiered on 1 January 2025 and focused on the SAS operations in the European theatre of war.
+In September 2025, it was renewed for a third series.

 Premise

-The narrative begins in a Cairo hospital in 1941, when, after a failed training exercise, British Army officer David Stirling has the idea of creating a special commando unit which could operate deep behind enemy lines.
+The series begins in a Cairo hospital in 1941, when, after a failed training exercise, British Army officer David Stirling has the idea of creating a special commando unit that could operate deep behind enemy lines.